 I have always loved food.

 Growing up in the country, we ate a lot of southern dishes.
 It seemed like everything was either fried or served with bacon.
 Or better yet, fried in bacon.

 We lived on fried chicken, fried pork chops, fried okra, fried squash, fried green tomatoes, even fried corn.
-I’m starting to sound like Bubba Gump here.
+I’m starting to sound like Bubba Blue from Forest Gump here.